daisukeiot/IoT-Plug-and-Play-WS/IoT-PnP-Prep.md

 ## Open the Lab Contents folder in VSCode

 RP4 is prepared with the lab contents repo.
-The repo is cloned to `/home/pi/Intelligent-Edge-in-a-Day` folder
+The repo is cloned to `/home/pi/IoT-Plug-and-Play-WS` folder

 1. From `Explorer` pane, select `Open Folder`
   If you do not see this menu, select `Open Folder...` menu from `File` menu

     ![vscode-26](media/vscode-26.png)

-1. Select `Intelligent-Edge-in-a-Day` from the list, then click `OK` or press `Enter` key
+1. Select `IoT-Plug-and-Play-WS` from the list, then click `OK` or press `Enter` key

     ![vscode-27](media/vscode-27.png)